COSC3020/theory-vs-practice-ross223/README.md

-1. Asymptotic analysis observes the algorithm without considering constant factors, so while they impact the runtime, they don't show up in the asyptotic analysis.
+1. Asymptotic analysis observes the algorithm without considering constant factors, so while they impact the runtime, they don't show up in the asymptotic analysis.
 2. An algorithm's runtime is not only influenced by the programming, but also other things in the computer like memory.
-If one program is able to use these components more effectively than another, it will have a faster runtime even if they both have the same asymptotic complexity.
+If a program is optimized to deallocate memory better than another it will result in faster runtime as there are less memory leaks.
+So even if the programs have the same asymptotic complexity, one will run much quicker than the other.
-4. Asymptotic analysis is only useful for input sizes larger than a specific n_0, so runtime for values below this n_0 are not accurately depicted by the analysis.
+3. Asymptotic analysis is only useful for input sizes larger than a specific n_0, so runtime for values below this n_0 are not accurately depicted by the analysis.